Do you have a new bearded dragon, and you’re wondering how to pick it up safely?

 Approaching too quickly can activate its survival instincts, and then it’ll get stressed and run away.

 Warning!
-Don’t attempt to pick up a bearded dragon while it’s eating or hiding in a corner.
+Please don’t attempt to pick up a bearded dragon while it’s eating or hiding in a corner.

-These times will only serve to startle the lizard and make it harder for you to pick it up.
+These times will only startle the lizard and make it harder for you to pick it up.

 Bearded dragons have a kind of “third eye” on top of their heads.